Average order value

 Knowing your company’s average order value helps you evaluate your overall online marketing efforts and pricing strategy by giving you the metrics needed to measure the long-term value of individual customers.

-Since there is a transaction cost associated with each order, increasing your AOV is a way to drive direct revenue and increase your profits, as the customer is already buying from your store.
+Since there is a transaction cost associated with each order, increasing your AOV is a way to drive direct revenue and increase your profits when customers are already buying from your store.

-There are a number of strategies that may increase your average order value, and they are essentially different ways to get your customer to spend more, either by buying more products than they had originally intended, or by buying more expensive products than they had originally intended.
+There are a number of strategies that may increase your average order value.
+These strategies are essentially different ways to get your customer to spend more, either by buying more products than they had originally intended or by buying more expensive products than they had originally intended.

 Getting a customer to spend more can be accomplished through savvy merchandising methods – putting an enticing selection of products in front of them and displaying them in such a way that they are motivated to purchase – or by direct incentives, such as free shipping.

 - Cross-selling: “How about some socks to go with the tennis shoes you just ordered?”

 - Upselling: “Would you like this pair of tennis shoes for only $10 more than the pair in your cart?”

 - Volume discounts: “This hand towel costs $9, but you’ll save 30% if you buy 3 or more.”

 - Free shipping: (for a higher minimum purchase)